Jineology: History

 The Kurdistan Communities Union (KCK) is an umbrella organization that includes the Democratic Union Party (PYD) and PKK.
 In 2005, the KCK abandoned its goal of establishing a separate Kurdish state and instead advocated for democratic confederalism.
 In 2012, the PYD gained control over a large portion of northern Syria and declared autonomy, implementing self-governance under the model of democratic confederalism.
 This region, known as Rojava or the Autonomous Administration of North and East Syria, made up around one fifth of Syrian territory before the Turkish invasion of the region in 2016.
 The PYD's paramilitary force consists of the People's Protection Units (YPG) and the Women's Protection Units (YPJ).

-The Kurdish women’s liberation movement draws heavily upon the theory of Abdullah Öcalan, founder of the PKK. Öcalan coined the term ‘jineology’ and invented democratic confederalism, the system of government implemented in Rojava.
+The Kurdish women's liberation movement draws heavily upon the theory of Abdullah Öcalan, founder of the PKK. Öcalan coined the term ‘Jineoloji’ and invented democratic confederalism, the system of government implemented in Rojava.

-Definition and Ideology
+Definition and ideology

-In Kurdish, the word jin (ژن) both means "woman" and comes from the root jiyan (ژیان), meaning "life".
-For that reason, it is sometimes translated into English as the science of women or women's science.
+In Kurdish, the word jin (ژن) means "woman".
+Jineology is sometimes translated into English as the science of women or women's science.
+In the PKK's statement "Women's Liberation Ideology", the use of "a fundamental scientific term" is meant to "fill the gaps that the current social sciences are incapable of doing."

 In Liberating life: Women's Revolution (2013), Abdullah Öcalan writes: